albert597/TRAILMAP/README-EXTENDED.md

 ```
 python3 segment_brain_batch.py data/testing/example-chunk
 ```

+You should see a message saying "Adding visible gpu devices: 0" which would indicate tensorflow is using your gpu.
+If you do not see this message, please check your CUDA and CUDNN installations for your GPU.
+The segmentation program should take at most 1-2 minutes for the example-chunk.

 This output will be the same size as your input data, and corresponds to the probability that each voxel represents an axon (values from 0 to 1, in 32 bit format).
 Opening the folder as a ‘Virtual Stack’ in FIJI may be required if your volume is large and your computer does not have sufficient RAM.